zellwk/typi/README.md

 [ ![Codeship Status for zellwk/typi](https://codeship.com/projects/4d0e1e40-9b6c-0133-8b7e-7a41677d4861/status?branch=master)](https://codeship.com/projects/126777)

-Typi makes responsive typography easier by helping you write `font-size` and `line-height` properties at different breakpoints.
+Typi makes responsive typography easier by helping you do two things.

+1. It helps you write `font-size` and `line-height` properties at multiple.
+2. It helps you create vertical rhythms in EM or REM units.

-Here's an example:
+Here's an example for (1):

 ```scss
 $h1-map: (